 “The venue is open to the public year-round, except for two months in the autumn, but available at any time for private hire and functions,” says Länkinen.
 “We have a road leading to direct rear access for loading and unloading equipment, and it’s possible to make access private for productions.
 We have restaurants on-site so we can provide location catering services, 24/7.”

-Arctic TreeHouse Hotel, a SantaPark Arctic World enterprise, with its highly-rated Rakas restaurant, is a five-minute walk from the main entrance, so accommodation for crews is nearby and very comfortable.
-Obviously this can represent a significant cut in transport time and costs for productions.
+Arctic TreeHouse Hotel, a SantaPark Arctic World enterprise, with its highly-rated Rakas restaurant, is a five-minute walk from the main entrance, so accommodation is nearby and very comfortable.
 The tree house suites are luxurious cubic units with broad north-facing windows, ideal for experiencing the Northern Lights between shoots.
-By autumn 2018, the hotel will expand to provide overnights for up to 200 people.

 Secluded and private